FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 <h3>Reading directly from the Keyrock MySQL Database</h3>

-All Identify Management records and relationships are held within the the attached MySQL database.
-This can be accessed by entering the running Docker container as shown:
+All Identify Management records and relationships are held within the attached MySQL database.
+This can be accessed by entering the running Docker container as
+shown:

 ```bash
 docker exec -it db-mysql bash